simonpicard/simonmyway.com/content/posts/ultralight-trekking-the-gr54-185km-in-5-days.md

 3p, it's time for downhill.
 1300m downhill.
 The first 150 meters are extremely steep.
 I would have preferred to hike that uphill.
 Anyway, after some time, the dark scree become dirt with rocks.
 I could run down here, but I do not.
 I prefer to preserve my knees, I'll reach the shelter early enough anyway.

 7p, after settling in and doing a bit of clothes hand washing, the kind of thing normal hikers do every day when you don't arrive dinner-30 minutes, we start eating.
 It's a long table, with 16 plates.
 The guardian is a passionate cook and spent all the afternoon simmering sausages and rice.
 It's delicious.
 Those shelter dinners are always a nice time, everyone is so caring.
-The typical opener is "so you're the GR?
+The typical opener is "so you're on the GR?
 When did you start?".
 At some point, I answer those questions, so...
 I'm 60% in and started 3 days ago.
 This morning I was at Vallonpierre.
 As I am talking, I notice more and more guests becoming silent and looking at me with big eyes.
 I share some tips and tricks on how to pack lightly, avoid injuries etc. Of course I know my way of hiking is a bit out there, but it is not crème de la crème either right?
 What I do in 5 days, Kilian, Lambert or Jim would do in 30 hours.
 To them I was still somehow extraordinary, everything is relative.

 Refuge de Vallonpierre - Désert-en-Valjouffrey: 36km 1660D+ 2659D-